gurugio/lowlevelprogramming-university/c-language-challenge.md

 1. Solve each exercises from chapter 2
 2. Submit a source into your github repository
-3. Create an issue and write the address of your source
+3. Send me an issue including the address of your source
 4. I or somebody will review your source
 4-1.
 Change the code and review again
 5. Repeate to the last exercise